sh3lan93/android-deployer/README.md

 # Android Deployer

 Docker image that helps android devs to deploy there apps on different platforms.

-### Supported Platforms
+### Supported Tools
 - Appcenter
+- Fastlane